Meals at Sugar Ridge

 Homemade muffins – cornmeal with orange marmalade, lemon cranberry or pumpkin spice

 Toast or bagels – gluten free options always available

 Orange juice, tea or coffee

-We use organic ingredients when possible, our eggs are from a local farm, maple syrup from our trees and berries are from the property when in season.
-We use rice, soy or almond milk in baking.
+We use organic ingredients as much as possible, and maple syrup from our trees.
+We use organic rice, soy or almond milk in baking.
 Pancakes are vegan and we substitute various flours for those with gluten intolerance.

 Mushroom and Kale

 Chilli sin carne – photo beside with savoury cornbread muffins

 Pizza – topped with feta cheese, sun dried tomatoes and artichoke hearts

 Oven Baked sandwiches with green apple & mango chutney

 Asian slaw – Chinese cabbage, bean sprouts, carrots with sesame oil and fresh ginger